 The high price of slate is perhaps one of its most significant drawbacks.
-Did you know?
-It may cost about the same to cover a roof square (100 sq. ft.) with high-end natural Slate, as it does to cover a small roof say 1,000 sq. ft. (or 10 squares) with Asphalt shingles.
-Yet, going strictly by price alone would be an entirely unfair comparison between the two.
-Slate holds significantly more value than Asphalt shingles.
+In extreme cases, it may cost about the same to cover a one square area of the roof (100 sq. ft.) with high-end natural slate tiles, as it does to cover a small roof, say 1,000 sq. ft. (or 10 squares), with asphalt shingles.
+Yet, going strictly by price alone would be an entirely unfair comparison between the two drastically different roofing materials.
+Slate holds significantly more value than asphalt shingles.

-Installation costs vary, though it is fair to double the price within the material prices range from above.
-Such that it would be $12 to $16 per sq. ft. of slate roofing installed.
-For most roof types, a professional roofing contractor is your best bet for getting that quality installation, but with slate, it is best to go with a slater or a slate roofing specialist.
+For most roof types, a professional roofing contractor is your best bet for getting that quality installation, but with natural slate tiles, it is best to go with a slater or a slate roofing specialist.

 While a non-specialist or a typical roofer may at first feel confident about their ability to install it, they would often be wrong.